Academic Catalog

 Career Exploration and Development

 The Center for Career Exploration and Development is accessible to all students and alumni of Ithaca College, at any point in their time at the College or in their career.
 Students can take advantage of the Center’s services as soon as they arrive on campus; the sooner students begin collaborating with the Center, the more assistance they receive in accessing resources, identifying opportunities, building a network, and staying informed about how their experiences will benefit their future endeavors.
-A Career Engagement Specialist provides one-on-one support to students as they consider their career aspirations and contemplate the numerous factors that influence their goals.
+A team of highly trained Peer Career Advisors are on-hand daily for drop-in appointments and Career Engagement Specialists assigned to students from each school provide one-on-one, long-term support to students as they consider their career aspirations and contemplate the numerous factors that influence their goals.
 Specialists can guide students to construct a personalized 4-year plan to optimize their time at IC and best prepare for their transition into the workforce.

 More information on the Center’s services and resources are available on the Career Exploration & Development website, where students can also make an appointment for a one-on-one meeting with a Career Engagement Specialist.